MorganTL/Coure-selection-algorithm/README.txt

 ---------------------------------

-Step 2, run the script.
+Step 3, Save the txt and excute the script.
-Step 3, the sorted timetable should be printed out.
+Step 4, the sorted timetable should be printed out.

 --------------

 Devlog:

+0.2.0 Added Dark UI edition and Bug fix.

 0.1.2 Add the day-off priority algorithm and minor Bug fix